PatrickPiek/winc-back-end-development/superpy/report.md

 3. Using functions.py and config.py to remain DRY

-    Functions are stored in a `functions` directory and referenced from other files as `from functions.<kind> import <function>`.
+    Functions are stored in a `functions` directory and referenced from other files as `from functions.<category> import <function>`.
 This works by adding an empty file with the filename `__init__.py` to the `functions` directory.
-Functions of the same kind are stored in the same file.
+Functions of the same category are stored in the same file.
 There are, for example, date related functions in `date.py` and filter funtions in `filter.py`.
 When certain code is easy to separate from the whole and is used often, it’s best to create a separate function for it.
 This helps to keep the code DRY.

     Most configurations data such as filenames, fieldnames and date formats are stored in `config.py`.
 This also helps to keep the code DRY and allows for easy changes if needed.